-SECTION 4: DUTIES OF BOARD
+SECTION 4: DUTIES OF PERSONNEL BOARD

-1. The Board shall review and approve written position descriptions and personnel policies, which shall be drafted by the Town Administrator.
-The descriptions shall not be interpreted as complete or limiting definitions, and employees shall continue to perform duties assigned by their supervisors.

-2. The Town Administrator and department heads shall keep such records of Town employees as the Board may require.
-The Board shall keep such records of its own, as it considers appropriate

-3. The Board shall review the job classification and compensation plan under its jurisdiction at intervals of not more than three (3) years.
-The Board may review and approve existing job classifications as drafted by the Town Administrator.
-No new classification(s) shall be established without a report of the Board, no new classification shall permanently exist until such ratification
+- a) The Board shall review and approve written position descriptions and personnel policies, which shall be drafted by the Town Administrator.
+The descriptions shall not be interpreted as complete or limiting definitions, and employees shall continue to perform duties assigned by their supervisors. - b) The Town Administrator and department heads shall keep such records of Town employees as the Board may require.
+The Board shall keep such records of its own, as it considers appropriate. - c) The Board may review the job classification and compensation plan under its jurisdiction from time to time.
+The Board may review and approve job descriptions as drafted by the Town Administrator.